valleyofdoom/PC-Tuning/README.md

 # 2. Introduction

 The primary objective of this resource is to utilize an evidence-oriented approach to explore practices for tuning Windows-based systems for a variety of use cases, covering hardware, operating system (OS), and software configurations.
-The material is designed to accommodate a broad audience including advanced users, addressing various goals such as enhancing security, protecting privacy however, it generally favours and caters for gaining a competitive edge in games and executing real-time tasks.
-There is a strong emphasis on encouraging users to make the changes themselves, with litte to no use of scripts to ensure transparency and prevent unintended modifications to the reader's system.
+The material is designed to accommodate a broad audience including advanced users, addressing various goals such as enhancing security, protecting privacy however, it generally favors and caters for gaining a competitive edge in games and executing real-time tasks.
+There is a strong emphasis on encouraging users to make the changes themselves, with little to no use of scripts to ensure transparency and prevent unintended modifications to the reader's system.

 The reader is expected to follow the sections in sequential order as subsequent steps are contingent upon the completion of preceding steps.
 Therefore, each section is numbered.